BoydBLever/Glick/README.md

 To interact with this local database, use the **MongoDB Compass GUI**.
 Download the full version with all features and capabilities [here](https://www.mongodb.com/try/download/compass).

-Connect to a local MongoDB instance with a database named `groupie_licks_db` on the default MongoDB port on `localhost`.
+Last but not leaset, connect to a local MongoDB instance with a database named `groupie_licks_db` on the default MongoDB port on `localhost`.
 The connection string as determined by the mongoose configuration in `mongoose.config.js` is `mongodb://localhost/groupie_licks_db`.

 ## Screenshots